 Everyone close to me has been brilliant; they are always on hand to listen and give me a cuddle to cheer me up.
 My hearing boyfriend has had a lot to put up with this year, but he has handled it so well, if I’m anxious or stressed he will always reassure me to make me feel better.

-Please can you tell us a bit more about your blog and why you decided to set it up
+Tell us about your blog and why you decided to set it up?

 It all started one day when I opened Wordpad on my laptop and started writing a diary about my hearing and how I was feeling at the time.
 I have to get things off my chest either by talking or writing/typing.
 I felt frustrated at the time that I was not able to talk about my problems with someone who had a similar loss.
 My family were on hand to listen, but I felt like no one really understood me.